Three Studies for Figures at the Base of a Crucifixion: The triptych

-Inspection under infrared has revealed that the panels were heavily reworked during a number of revisions.
+Inspection under infrared has revealed that the panels were heavily reworked during several revisions.
 The legs of the central figure are surrounded by small magenta horseshoe shapes, which infrared shows to have been first drafted as flowers.
 The area below the head is thickly coated with white and orange paint, while the inspection exposes a series of underlying curved brushstrokes used to compose a landscape, and a small distant reclining figure.
-When the canvas is unframed, a number of measuring marks are visible on the outer margin of board, indicating that the composition was carefully conceived.
+When the canvas is unframed, measuring marks are visible on the outer margin of board, indicating that the composition was carefully conceived.

 Bacon said in a 1959 letter that the figures in Three Studies were "intended to [be] use[d] at the base of a large Crucifixion which I may still do".
 By this, Bacon implied that the figures were conceived as a predella to a larger altarpiece.
 The biographer Michael Peppiatt has suggested that the panels may have emerged as single works, and that the idea of combining them as a triptych came later.
 There is little in the themes or styles of the three panels to suggest that they were originally conceived as a whole.
-Though they share the same orange background, Bacon had already used this colour in two prior pieces; moreover, his oeuvre can be characterized by periods that are dominated by a single background colour.
+Though they share the same orange background, Bacon had already used this colour in two prior pieces; moreover, his oeuvre can be characterised by periods that are dominated by a single background colour.
 From the beginning of his career, Bacon preferred to work in series and found that his imagination was stimulated by sequences; as he put it, "images breed other images in me."

 The Crucifixion itself is conspicuously absent, and there is no trace or shadow of its presence in the panels.
 Writing in 1996, Wieland Schmied noted that the three Furies have replaced Christ and the two thieves crucified on either side of him.
 The form of the Furies is borrowed directly from Picasso's late 1920s and mid-1930s pictures of biomorphs on beaches, in particular from the Spanish artist's The Bathers (1937).
 However, the eroticism and comedy of Picasso's figures have been replaced by a sense of menace and terror derived in part from Matthias Grünewald's Mocking of Christ.